rbalicki2/react-aws-deployments/README.md

-# React Deployment Nirvana
+# Super Smooth Deployments with React and AWS

-> Your deploys have never been so free of suffering.
+> Your deploys have never been so pain-free.

 ## About this guide

-This guide will help you register a domain and set it up with Route 53, Cloudfront and S3 to have a simple deploy process.
+This guide will help you register a domain and set it up with Route53, Cloudfront and S3 to have a smooth deployment process.

-WRITE MOAR HERE
+## Overall architecture

+* Webpack creates your **build** in the `/dist/$GIT_HASH` folder.
+The `$GIT_HASH` here is important, as it means that every resource URL will be unique, and we never have caching issues.
+* We **upload** the contents of the `/dist` folder to `s3://$S3_BUCKET/$ENVIRONMENT`.
+(After several deploys, your `$ENVIRONMENT` folder have many folders in it.)
+* To **deploy**, we simply copy `index.html` from `s3://$S3_BUCKET/$ENVIRONMENT/$GIT_HASH/` to `s3://$S3_BUCKET/$ENVIRONMENT/`, making sure to specify that this file should never be cached.
+All resources (CSS, JS, etc.) that you request from this `index.html` file will be requested from their `$GIT_HASH` folders, and can be cached indefinitely.
+* Cloudfront will compress these files and serve them from S3.
+* Route53 will convert an ugly cloudfront URL to a pretty URL.

+## Setup the deployment process

+Ok!
+Let's create the deployment process.

-## Initial setup: getting CircleCI to work
+### Getting CircleCI to work

-If you complete the following steps, you should be able to push a new version to the repository
+If you complete the following steps, you should be able to push a new version to the repository.

 * Clone this repository using Github.
 * Create a CircleCI account, if you do not have one, and associate it with your Github account.